What is a graduated payment mortgage What is a graduated payment mortgage?

 • You could be living with neighbors or noisy tenants who will do nothing more than complain while you are at home in your unit.

-• Finding tenants will be much more challenging, since many tenants do not want to live in the same property as their owner.
+• Finding tenants will be much more challenging, since many tenants do not want to live in the same property as the owner.

-• An owner occupied by the owner does not earn passive income.
-On the contrary, there is a lot of hard work involved, such as administering tenants and maintaining the property.
+• The owner does not earn passive income.
+On the contrary, there is a lot of hard work involved, such as administering to tenants and maintaining the property.

 Available GPM options